apache/nuttx/configs/sama5d3x-ek/README.txt

         enumerates the devices on the bus and successfully exchanges a few commands.
 The real test of the come later when a real I2C device is integrated.

+      EMAC:
+      2013-9-17:  Driver created, but not fully integrated yet.

   ostest:
     This configuration directory, performs a simple OS test using